 - The nominee agrees to supply an official transcript that documents the courses taken.

 - The winner(s) will receive half of the scholarship when the award is given and the remaining half when the review and transcript are received.

 - No more than two scholarships will be awarded each year.

-The recipient(s) of the award, in additional to other applicants, will be notified of the decision in writing no later than August 31, 2013.
-The award recipient will receive a scholarship, half of which will be presented in November 2013 at the NAGC Annual Convention in Indianapolis, Indiana.
+The recipient(s) of the award, in additional to other applicants, will be notified of the decision in writing no later than August 31, 2014.
+The award recipient will receive a scholarship, half of which will be presented in November 2014 at the NAGC Annual Convention in Baltimore, Maryland.